 §1 — What PMS Is (and Why Every Ship Has One)

-A Planned Maintenance System is exactly what the name describes: a structured schedule of maintenance tasks for every piece of machinery on board — main engine, auxiliary engines, boiler, steering gear, major auxiliaries like scrubbers, ballast water treatment systems (BWTS), refrigeration plant, air compressors, purifiers, and the pumps and valves that support them — organised by unique equipment IDs, triggered by running hours or calendar intervals, and documented in a form that a class surveyor can audit.
+A Planned Maintenance System is exactly what the name describes: a structured schedule of maintenance tasks for every piece of machinery and equipment on board a vessel, organised by unique equipment IDs, triggered by running hours or calendar intervals, and documented in a form that a class surveyor can audit.
 It is not a software product — PMS is a requirement.
 The ISM Code, Section 10, mandates that every ship subject to SOLAS Chapter IX must maintain a documented system for identifying, planning, and recording maintenance of all equipment critical to safe operation.

 The International Association of Classification Societies (IACS) recognises three approaches to machinery survey — the mechanism by which class societies verify that a vessel remains in a seaworthy condition.
-The classification survey cycle consists of annual surveys (every 12 months), an intermediate survey (at the 2.5-year mark), and a Special Survey (every 5 years) — the most comprehensive of the three.
-Under the traditional approach, the Special Survey concentrates all major machinery inspection into a single drydocking event.
-Continuous Survey of Machinery (CSM) spreads those inspections across the 5-year cycle, with the chief engineer and a class surveyor attending each item in turn.
+Normal Survey requires all machinery to be inspected at drydock every five years.
+Continuous Survey of Machinery (CSM) spreads those inspections across the cycle, with the chief engineer and a class surveyor attending each item in turn.
 Planned Maintenance Survey (PMS) allows operators to demonstrate, through documented maintenance records, that equipment is being maintained to standard without waiting for a scheduled class visit.
 PMS is the most flexible — and most common — approach.
 Most of the global fleet operates on CSM or PMS today.

-The three pillars of any PMS are the equipment register (every component from main engine down to the smallest critical pump, tagged and classified by criticality), the maintenance schedule (what needs to be done to each item and when), and the audit trail (who did it, what was used, what was measured, when it was completed).
+The three pillars of any PMS are the equipment register (every component on board, tagged and classified), the maintenance schedule (what needs to be done to each item and when), and the audit trail (who did it, what was used, what was measured, when it was completed).
 The third pillar is what surveyors actually read.
 Class credit is only granted when documentation is complete.
 A ship that maintains its machinery but does not document it has, from the surveyor's perspective, not maintained it at all.

 §2 — What 40% of OPEX Buys (and Why Much of It Is Waste)

 The problem is not that maintenance is expensive.
 The problem is that a significant portion of it is premature.
 Under schedule-based PMS, components are overhauled at fixed intervals — the manufacturer's recommended hours or the class surveyor's cycle.
-A main engine exhaust valve might be scheduled for overhaul every 8,000 to 16,000 running hours depending on engine type, fuel, and operating profile.
-The cost of a cylinder head overhaul — parts, lubricants, labour, port time — varies significantly by engine model and bore size, typically ranging from $15,000 to $30,000 per cylinder for mainstream two-stroke designs.
-A typical two-stroke main engine has 6 to 8 cylinders for tanker and bulk carrier service, and up to 10 to 12 on the largest container vessels.
-If a single overhaul cycle is brought forward by several thousand hours because the schedule says so rather than because the valve needs it, the cost is real and the benefit is zero.
+A main engine exhaust valve might be scheduled for overhaul every 8,000 running hours.
+The cost of an overhaul — parts, lubricants, labour, port time — runs $15,000–25,000 per cylinder head.
+A typical two-stroke main engine has 6–8 cylinders.
+If a single overhaul cycle is brought forward by 4,000 hours because the schedule says so rather than because the valve needs it, the cost is real and the benefit is zero.

-Across a fleet of 20 vessels, exhaust valve overhauls performed several thousand hours ahead of actual need can easily represent $2–4 million in unnecessary expenditure.
-Multiply that pattern across the full scope of scheduled maintenance: turbocharger overhauls, fuel injector renewals, piston ring inspections, bearing renewals, purifier disc cleaning, boiler tube inspections, scrubber pump overhauls.
+Across a fleet of 20 vessels, that single maintenance category — exhaust valve overhauls performed 4,000 hours early — represents $1.8–3 million in unnecessary expenditure.
+Multiply that pattern across the full scope of scheduled maintenance: turbocharger overhauls, fuel injector replacements, pump bearing inspections, purifier service intervals.
 The cumulative waste is large.
 It is also invisible under current accounting: all of it shows up as normal maintenance cost, correctly documented and class-approved, entirely unremarkable.

 §3 — What AI Changes (and What It Has Already Changed)

 Predictive maintenance (PdM) replaces the schedule trigger with a condition trigger.
-Instead of overhauling at a fixed interval, the system monitors the condition of the component continuously — through cylinder pressure sensors, vibration monitoring, lube oil condition analysis, exhaust gas temperature readings, and turbocharger performance data — and flags maintenance only when the data indicates actual degradation.
+Instead of overhauling at a fixed interval, the system monitors the condition of the component continuously — through temperature sensors, vibration accelerometers, oil quality analysers, pressure transducers — and flags maintenance only when the data indicates actual degradation.
 The maintenance action is deferred until it is genuinely needed, and performed before the component fails.

 The largest predictive maintenance platforms in commercial shipping are operated by the engine manufacturers themselves — each monitoring its own installed base.